 On the wall, you will find information about the roles of different types of bees in the colony.
 Based what you learned, what type of bee do you think you are observing?

-Do you think that the temperature and time of day have any effect on the bees?
+Do you think the temperature had any effect on the bees?
 Why or why not?

 What role do bees play in pollination?
 Look at the signs for help!